Sayan30092004/load-main/README.md

 AI-Powered Forecasting: Uses machine learning models to analyze power grid data and predict outages.

 User-Friendly Interface: Simple and intuitive UI for seamless interaction.

+# Installation and Setup
+1. Start in Google Colab
+Enable GPU for better performance.
+Install necessary dependencies.
+Upload any required files.
+Run your Flask backend code.
+Use ngrok to expose your Colab Flask server and get a public URL.
+Two api tokens would be required one open-router-api key of deepseek-r1-distill-llama-70b:free and ngrok token .

 This template provides a minimal setup to get React working in Vite with HMR and some ESLinthttps://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax rules.